Canada

 There are also remnants of an old mill by the Black Creek.

-I myself would like to try a multi-day hike along the Bruce trail, but I'm not sure where to set up a tent.
-For instance, this looks like a nice place for a backcountry camping, but the sign prohibits it.
+I would like to try a multi-day hike along the Bruce trail, but I'm not sure where to set up a tent.
+For instance, this looks like a nice place for backcountry camping, but the sign prohibits it.

-For those who want to continue hiking the Bruce Trail outside of the boundaries of Limehouse Conservation Area, you should follow white blazes on trees.
+For those who want to continue hiking the Bruce Trail outside of the boundaries of the Limehouse Conservation Area, you should follow white blazes on trees.
 As you cross the Fifth Line, the trail continues along the edge of fields.

 Almost wild tulips.